Corro-Kun/TicketCreator/README.md

 ## Run Locally

-Node version 18 or higher is required
+Node version 18 or higher is required and PostgreSQL is required installed

 Clone the project